beliyugnetatel/beliyugnetatel/README.md

 ## BELIYUGNETATEL

-- 🌱 I’m currently learning Unreal Engine 5 - my goal is to work in GameDev🗣️🔥
+🌱 Currently learning Unreal Engine 5, aiming to start a career in Game Development🗣️🔥 🎮 Focused on gameplay systems, Blueprints, and C++ fundamentals
-- 🔭 Familiar with C++, Python, a little bit of a C#, HTML and CSS
+💻 Experience with C++, Python, basic C#, HTML & CSS
-- 🔭 Also have experience with QtCreator for C++ and PostgreSQL(pgAdmin4)
+🛠 Worked with Qt Creator (C++) and PostgreSQL (pgAdmin4)
+🚀 Interested in building practical projects and improving code quality